• Skip to main content

 Common Interview Questions for Communicating & Influencing

-• Can you give an example of a time when you had to influence senior stakeholders to adopt your approach?
+• Can you give an example of when you had to communicate a difficult message?

-• Tell me about a situation where you had to change your communication style to suit a particular audience.
+• Tell us about a situation where you had to adapt your communication style.

 • See more…